-annual actual solvent emission = I1-O8-O7-O6 (-O5 if abatement has been used) (see Definitions below)
+Where the annual actual solvent emission = I1-O8-O7-O6 (-O5 if abatement has been used).
+See paragraph 4.12 below.

-- 5.8 The flexibility inherent in this compliance route should not be taken to encourage - the replacement of a low or no organic solvent coating system with a conventional high organic solvent coating system, or - the introduction of such a conventional high organic solvent coating system into a process/activity or - the introduction of such a conventional high organic solvent coating system onto a product where it was not in use before, or - the introduction of high solids formulations which have no beneficial effect on the product but increase the solids used, except where a reduction in the overall VOC emissions can be demonstrated.
+4.8 The flexibility inherent in this compliance route should not be taken to encourage

+- the replacement of a low or no organic solvent coating system with a conventional high organic solvent coating system, or - the introduction of such a conventional high organic solvent coating system into a process/activity or - the introduction of such a conventional high organic solvent coating system onto a product where it was not in use before, or - the introduction of high solids formulations which have no beneficial effect on the product but increase the solids used, except where a reduction in the overall VOC emissions can be demonstrated.